cmayornavarro/nodejsElasticSearch/README.md

 # ReactJS + NodeJS + ElasticSearch

-This project allows to use the ElasticSearch functionnalities using javascript:
+This project allows to use the ElasticSearch functionalities using javascript:
   - Create an index
   - Set Mapping data
   - Search data